cit690/sudoku/README.md

 Pseudoku is a simplified, single board brower game based off of the game Sudoku, a logic based, number placement puzzle where the objective is to fill out a 9 x 9 grid so that each column, row, and 3 x 3 subgrid each contain the nubers 1 to 9.

+I chose this game because it is one of my favorite games and I play it on a nearly daily basis.
+I also wanted to give myself a challenge.

 ----
 ### **Brief History**